apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 ![](/blog/belle/dashboard.png)

-It becomes evident that StreamPark essentially uploads the jar package to the Flink cluster through REST API and then schedules the task for execution.
+It becomes evident that Apache StreamPark essentially uploads the jar package to the Flink cluster through REST API and then schedules the task for execution.

 <br/>

 ### Custom Code Mode

-To our delight, StreamPark also provides support for coding DataStream/FlinkSQL tasks.
+To our delight, Apache StreamPark also provides support for coding DataStream/FlinkSQL tasks.
 For special requirements, we can achieve our implementations in Java/Scala.
-You can compose tasks following the scaffold method recommended by StreamPark or write a standard Flink task.
+You can compose tasks following the scaffold method recommended by Apache StreamPark or write a standard Flink task.
 By adopting this approach, we can delegate code management to git, utilizing the platform for automated compilation, packaging, and deployment.
 Naturally, if functionality can be achieved via SQL, we would prefer not to customize DataStream, thereby minimizing unnecessary operational complexities.

 <br/><br/>